 Handling an angry employee can be intimidating.
 Whether you’re nervous that they’ll lash out, concerned about how you’ll respond, or wondering what you can do to best protect the company, there are many things to consider.
-In a perfect world, angry employees would give you at least 24 hours of notice so you could review policies and plan your response before they get mad.
+In a perfect world, angry employees would give you at least 24 hours of notice so you could review policies on how to deal with angry employees and plan your response before they get mad.

-Unfortunately, that’s not the world we live in.
-That’s why it’s important to proactively think about how to deal with an angry employee.
+That’s not the world we live in.
+That’s why it’s important to proactively think about how to handle an angry employee.
 To help you out, we’ve put together a list of things to consider, always do, and avoid doing when dealing with an upset employee.

 The 24-Hour Rule